Susan Stafford

-Susan Stafford (born Susanna Gail Carney; October 13, 1945) is an American former model, actress and television host.
+Susan Stafford is an American former model, actress and television host.
 She was the original daytime hostess of the American game show Wheel of Fortune from January 6, 1975, until she left on October 22, 1982.
 She returned to Wheel of Fortune in 1986 to substitute for Vanna White.

 Personal life

 Born in Lynn, Massachusetts, Stafford grew up in Missouri, and won several beauty contests as a teenager in Kansas City.
-Stafford moved to California as an adult to work as a television actress.

 Stafford married radio pioneer Gordon McLendon in 1973, and was then married to Dick Ebersol of NBC Sports and Saturday Night Live in 1976.
 Ebersol and Stafford were married on a beach in Malibu.
 Their wedding was attended by John Belushi, Chevy Chase, and SNL producer Lorne Michaels.
 After they exchanged vows, Chase jokingly grabbed Stafford and threw her into the ocean.
 According to People magazine, "[they] parted 18 months later."
 Their marriage was annulled in 1981.
-Stafford later fell in love with game show producer Dan Enright, 28 years her senior.
-Enright employed her as vice president of Barry & Enright Productions.
+Stafford later was a companion of game show producer Dan Enright.

-Stafford currently lives in Las Vegas.